 How to color Resin – Tutorial for coloring Resin

 - When working with epoxy, the time factor is of great importance, as the resin cures very quickly during application.
 Therefore, you should have all necessary materials ready to hand at your workplace.

 - Protect your workplace from possible splashes, e.g. with plastic sheeting.

 - The protection of your health has the highest priority.
 Wear protective goggles, a breathing mask and nitrile gloves when working with epoxy resin.

 - First mix resin and hardener thoroughly in the mixing ratio recommended by the manufacturer.

 - Once you have mixed the two components carefully, it is time to add the paint.
 Add a small amount of paint concentrate or pigments to the mixture and mix well.
 Repeat this process until you have achieved the desired shade.

-- As a basic principle you can remember: In order not to influence the mixing ratio negatively and thus impair the hardening, the proportion of the colour should not be higher than 5%.
+- As a basic principle you can remember: In order not to influence the mixing ratio negatively and thus impair the hardening, the proportion of the color should not be higher than 5%.

-Epoxy Resin Color: All Colour Media in Portrait
+Epoxy Resin Color: All color Media in Portrait

 The following liquid or pasty paint media are very suitable for working with epoxy resin.